 Supervision of PhD students

-I am currently (co)supervising several PhD students working on "The political ecology of green microfinance instruments in Nicaragua", on "Global-to-local political contestations of conditional finance mechanisms under the Reduced Emission from Deforestation and Forest Degradation (REDD+) framework in the Democratic Republic of Congo", and on "Enabling local actors to secure access to freshwater in a telecoupled world".
+I am currently (co)supervising several PhD students working on "The political ecology of green microfinance instruments in Nicaragua", on "Global-to-local political contestations of conditional finance mechanisms under the Reduced Emission from Deforestation and Forest Degradation (REDD+) framework in the Democratic Republic of Congo", on "Enabling local actors to secure access to freshwater in a telecoupled world", on "Socio-economic effects of community-based conservation initiatives on local populations in and around UNESCO biosphere reserves", and on "The role of environment and climate change in determining human mobility and displacement"

 I have published several book chapters, policy briefs, and research articles in academic journals such as Environmental Science & Policy, Ecological Economics, Development & Change, Geoforum, Conservation Letters, Progress in Human Geography, Environment and Development Economics, and Enterprise Development and Microfinance (see also my full publication profile on University of Antwerp, ResearchGate and GoogleScholar).